KuangPi/Hunter/README.md

 # Hunter
  A gamification of planner.
-Time management.
+Focusing on time management.